brucemack/brucemack.github.io/ampersand/index.md

 integrates with GPIO pins if needed.
 * Bridge - Provides audio conference capability.
 * WebUi - Provides an HTTP interface for a simple browser-based user interface.
+There is no separate HTTP server, this uses a [a C++ HTTP Server Library](https://github.com/yhirose/cpp-httplib) to avoid the need for deploying separate processes.
+* MultiRouter - An internal publish/subscribe bus for routing messages between components in the server.

 ## Software Structure - Audio Flow